luisdlpr/DAQ-Technical-Assessment/brainstorming.md

 # Brainstorming

-Unfortunately, I don't think I will have time to attempt the extension (CI/CD) pipeline due to work / uni commitments.
+Unfortunately, I don't think I will have time to attempt the extension (CI/CD) pipeline due to part time work + uni commitments.
 Had a quick attempt to set up a linter, but seem to be running into issues due to the project consisting of multiple react projects / microservices.
 Attempted npm init and added linting packages to json with no luck